MicrosoftDocs/Azure-RMSDocs.it-it/Azure-RMSDocs/deploy-aip-scanner.md

 ms.reviewer: demizets
 ms.suite: ems
 ms.custom: admin
-ms.openlocfilehash: 76e074719b031543436cb367ca08e8238c2dbfa7
+ms.openlocfilehash: bc49fc0721ad3b3fff09856a84fdc91718d0a1d0
-ms.sourcegitcommit: f5d8cf4440a35afaa1ff1a58b2a022740ed85ffd
+ms.sourcegitcommit: d9442efe61b55bb158bd50ee69873c028234842d
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/04/2019
+ms.lasthandoff: 11/21/2019
-ms.locfileid: "73559826"
+ms.locfileid: "74297633"
 ---
 # <a name="deploying-the-azure-information-protection-scanner-to-automatically-classify-and-protect-files"></a>Distribuzione dello scanner di Azure Information Protection per classificare e proteggere automaticamente i file

->*Si applica a: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), windows server 2019, windows server 2016, windows Server 2012 R2*
+>*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2*
 >
 > [!NOTE]
-> Questo articolo è per la versione di disponibilità generale corrente dello scanner di Azure Information Protection con il client di Azure Information Protection (classico) e la versione di anteprima dello scanner per la versione di disponibilità generale corrente di Azure Information Protection client di etichetta unificata.
+> This article is for the current general availability version of the Azure Information Protection scanner with the Azure Information Protection client (classic), and the preview version of the scanner for the current general availability version of the Azure Information Protection unified labeling client.
 >
-> Se in precedenza è stato installato lo scanner e si vuole aggiornarlo, usare le istruzioni di aggiornamento seguenti e quindi usare le istruzioni in questa pagina, omettendo il passaggio per installare lo scanner:
+> If you have previously installed the scanner and want to upgrade it, use the following upgrade instructions and then use the instructions on this page, omitting the step to install the scanner:
-> - Per il client classico: [aggiornamento dello scanner Azure Information Protection](./rms-client/client-admin-guide.md#upgrading-the-azure-information-protection-scanner)
+> - For the classic client: [Upgrading the Azure Information Protection scanner](./rms-client/client-admin-guide.md#upgrading-the-azure-information-protection-scanner)
-> - Per il client Unified Labeling: [aggiornamento dello scanner Azure Information Protection](./rms-client/clientv2-admin-guide.md#upgrading-the-azure-information-protection-scanner)
+> - For the unified labeling client: [Upgrading the Azure Information Protection scanner](./rms-client/clientv2-admin-guide.md#upgrading-the-azure-information-protection-scanner)
 >
-> Se si dispone di una versione dello scanner precedente a 1.48.204.0 e non si è pronti per aggiornarla, vedere [distribuzione di versioni precedenti dello scanner Azure Information Protection per classificare e proteggere automaticamente i file](deploy-aip-scanner-previousversions.md).
+> If you have a version of the scanner that is older than 1.48.204.0 and you're not ready to upgrade it, see [Deploying previous versions of the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner-previousversions.md).

 Di seguito vengono illustrate le caratteristiche dello scanner di Azure Information Protection e le relative procedure per installarlo, configurarlo ed eseguirlo.